Health

 There are different types of hysterectomy procedures.
 In some cases, the surgeon may need to remove the ovaries and fallopian tubes along with the uterus, leading to surgical menopause.

 If your ovaries remain intact, you will most likely not go through menopause after a hysterectomy.
-Instead, you will most likely enter into perimenopause sometime during your 40s or early 50s.
-However, surgery can restrict blood flow to the ovaries and accelerate your body's progression to natural menopause or, in rare cases, cause surgical menopause.
+Instead, you will likely enter perimenopause sometime during your 40s or early 50s.
+However, surgery can restrict blood flow to the ovaries and accelerate your body’s progression to natural menopause or, in rare cases, result in surgical menopause.

 What symptoms can occur due to menopause after a hysterectomy?

-What people experience due to surgical menopause is similar to the general symptoms of menopause.
-They include:
+Symptoms women experience due to surgical menopause is similar to the general symptoms of menopause.
+These include:

-- Hot flashes, a feeling of warmth that travels over the body
+- Hot flashes, or a feeling of warmth that travels over the body

 - Night sweats